AS/400-iSeries Concepts and Terminology

 DB2/400 supports data warehousing.
 The four main components that DB2/400 utilizes for data warehousing are: transformation and propagation tools to load the data warehouse, the data warehouse database server, analysis and end-user tools, and tools to manage the information about the data warehouse.

+Transformation and propagation tools are used to move and manipulate data into a form more appropriate for the warehouse.
+It transforms operational data into informational data.
 IBM introduced special models of the AS/400 that are able to handle the types of workloads use in data warehousing applications.
 These database servers utilize parallel processing and multidimensional databases.
 The AS/400 uses parallel I/O processing (IOP).
 This allows parallel processing at the I/O level for a single job.
 By doing this it helps increase I/O processing time.
 The AS/400 also can take a single query and break it down to independent queries and these are run in parallel across the multiple processors in the system.
 This can increase performance for the original query.

 Most relational databases are organized as two-dimensional tables.
 A multidimensional databases has one or more additional dimensions.
 DB2/400 can create a three-dimensional data structure.
 These structures have three axis’s and look like a three dimensional spreadsheet.